Ricky512227/EventStreamMonitor/README.md

 ## Key Learnings

-This project demonstrates critical backend concepts:

-1. **Context Switching Cost**: More threads ≠ better performance
-   - Context switch overhead: 1-10μs
-   - Cache invalidation: 60-100x slowdown
-   - Result: 50 threads can outperform 200 threads

-2. **Python's GIL**:
-   - Blocks CPU parallelism (multiple threads can't run Python code simultaneously)
-   - Does NOT block I/O parallelism (threads release GIL during I/O operations)
-   - Event loop + async/await = optimal for I/O-bound workloads

-3. **Connection Pooling**:
-   - Creating connection: 50-100ms (TCP + SSL + auth)
-   - Reusing from pool: <1ms
-   - 100x performance multiplier

-4. **Event Loop Architecture**:
-   - Single thread handling 1000+ concurrent streams
-   - Non-blocking I/O prevents blocking on network/database operations
-   - Perfect for I/O-heavy workloads
+Building this project taught me a lot about backend architecture.
+Here are the main takeaways:

+**Context Switching Cost**: I learned the hard way that more threads doesn't mean better performance.
+Context switching has real overhead (1-10 microseconds per switch), and cache invalidation can cause 60-100x slowdowns.
+Sometimes 50 threads actually outperform 200 threads.

+**Python's GIL**: The Global Interpreter Lock blocks CPU parallelism (multiple threads can't run Python code simultaneously), but it doesn't block I/O parallelism since threads release the GIL during I/O operations.
+For I/O-bound workloads like this, an event loop with async/await works really well.

+**Connection Pooling**: This was a game changer.
+Creating a new database connection takes 50-100ms (TCP handshake, SSL, authentication), but reusing one from a pool takes less than 1ms.
+That's a 100x performance improvement right there.

+**Event Loop Architecture**: A single thread can handle 1000+ concurrent streams when you use non-blocking I/O. This prevents blocking on network or database operations, which is perfect for I/O-heavy workloads like event stream monitoring.

 ## Performance Metrics